 They contain ingredients known for their calming effects, including GABA, theanine, kava, passionflower, and valerian.

-Definitely not enough to change your neurotransmitter levels.
+This is definitely not enough to change your neurotransmitter levels or your mood.

 If you are looking for a brain-enhancing drink that will increase GABA, consider brewing your own green tea.